davidparsson/jenkins-log-searcher/README.md

-Searches for regex patterns in all logs for a Jenkins job and prints the matches in a formatted output
+Searches for regex patterns in all logs for a Jenkins job and prints the matches in a formatted output.

 Usage: